Greco Belgica

 Greco Antonious Beda Banta Belgica (born March 27, 1978) is a Filipino politician who most recently served as chairman of the Presidential Anti-Corruption Commission (PACC) under the Duterte administration from March to October 2021.

 Education

-He graduated from San Beda College with a Bachelor of Science degree in Marketing and Commerce, and earned his postgraduate degree in International Trade and Commerce at the University of California, Berkeley.
+He graduated from San Beda College with a Bachelor of Science degree in Marketing and Commerce, and earned a postgraduate certificate (but not a degree as he earlier claimed) in International Trade and Commerce at the University of California, Berkeley.
 He was also one of 42 graduates who completed the pilot class of the Executive Master of Arts in National Security Administration (E-MNSA) at the National Defense College of the Philippines.

 Political career

 Manila City Councilor

 He was elected as Councilor of the City of Manila in 2004 at the age of 26 and was nicknamed "Batang Magaling".
 He lost reelection in 2007.

 2013 National Elections

 Belgica ran as a candidate in the 2013 Philippine Senate election under the newly accredited Democratic Party of the Philippines, but failed to win a seat.

 One of Belgica's campaign promises was a flat tax system for the Philippines; in particular, a simple, one-time, and one kind tax of not more than 10% only on net income on both individual and business profits.
 He also espouses belief in a limited and decentralized form of government, a free market, and Christian fundamentalism.
 He leads the campaign to convert the PDAF and other discretionary funds of politicians to tuition vouchers for all students and capital for families, individuals and businessmen.
 He believes that money and resources should be in the hands of people and not with politicians and government.

 Belgica is the founder of the Truth and Justice Coalition (TJC), a non-stock, non-profit non-government organization which envisions a progressive government where corruption is abhorred and public accountability prevails.